zsxkib/cog-sonic/README.md

 ## 🔥🔥🔥 NEWS

+**`2025/03/14`**: Super stoked to share that our Sonic is accpted by the CVPR 2025!
+See you Nashville!!

 **`2025/02/08`**: Many thanks to the open-source community contributors for making the ComfyUI version of Sonic a reality.
 Your efforts are truly appreciated! [**ComfyUI version of Sonic**](https://github.com/smthemex/ComfyUI_Sonic)